joestrusz/woocommerce-pos-reports/README.md

-# custom-pos-reports
+# WooCommerce-POS-Reports
-Creates Daily Reports of POS Sales for Accounting and Inventory
+Creates Daily Reports of POS Sales for Accounting and Inventory from WooCommerce.